crabmiau/easyrw/README.md

 # EasyRW

-Easy reading and writing memory on rust.
+Easy reading and writing memory on rust.\

-**IM RATE LIMITED ON CRATES, USE THIS VERSION INSTEAD OF THE CRATES ONE FOR NOW**